- Home

 Low-Glycemic Dark Chocolate Soufflés with Fresh Raspberries

 These sophisticated chocolate soufflés prove that blood sugar-friendly desserts can be both elegant and satisfying.
 By using unsweetened cocoa powder instead of chocolate bars, we dramatically reduce the sugar content while maintaining intense chocolate flavor.
-The recipe incorporates ground nuts for healthy fats and fiber, which slow glucose absorption, and relies primarily on egg whites for structure rather than flour.
+The recipe incorporates ground nuts for healthy fats and fiber, which slow glucose absorption, and relies primarily on egg whites for structure rather than traditional flour.

 Blood Sugar Impact